LVMH: Corporate structure

 LVMH is headquartered in the 8th arrondissement of Paris, France.
-The company uses blockchain technology to authenticate luxury goods, reducing counterfeiting in high-end markets.

 The company is listed on the Euronext Paris exchange and is a constituent of the CAC 40 index.

-As of 2009, the group employed more than 83,000 people, 30 percent of LVMH's staff worked in France, and LVMH operated over 2,400 stores worldwide.
+As of 2009, the group employed more than 83,000 people, 30 per cent of LVMH's staff worked in France, and LVMH operated over 2,400 stores worldwide.

 As of 2010, the group had revenues of €20.3 billion with a net income of just over €3 billion.

 In 2013, with a revenue of $21.7 billion, LVMH was ranked first luxury goods company in Deloitte's "Global Powers of Luxury Goods" report.
 By 29 February 2016, the company had a share value of 78,126 million euros, distributed in 506,980,299 shares.

 Shareholders

 As of 2009, LVMH held 66% of the drinks division, Moët Hennessy, with the remaining 34% held by Diageo.

 As of 2013, Christian Dior SE was the leading holding company of LVMH, owning 40.9% of its shares and 59.01% of its voting rights.
-Bernard Arnault is Chairman and CEO of LVMH and Chairman of Christian Dior SE.
+Bernard Arnault is chairman and CEO of LVMH and Chairman of Christian Dior SE.
 In 2017, Arnault purchased all the remaining Christian Dior shares in a reported $13.1 billion buyout.

 At the end of 2017, the only declared major shareholder in LVMH was the Arnault Family Group, the holding company of Bernard Arnault.
 The group's control amounted to 46.84% of LVMH's stock and 63.13% of its voting rights.

 Senior leadership

 Bernard Arnault has been LVMH's chairman and CEO since January 1989.
 Alain Chevalier was chairman from 1987 until Arnault took over the role.

-In 2024, Stéphane Bianchi was appointed LVMH Group Managing Director, responsible for strategic and operational management of the Group Maisons.
-He also oversees the Regions Presidents, and the Digital and Data Transformation of the Group.
-In addition, he is also the Chairman of the LVMH Executive Committee.
+In 2024, Stéphane Bianchi was appointed LVMH Group managing director, responsible for strategic and operational management of the Group Maisons.
+He also oversees the regional presidents, and the digital and data transformation of the Group.
+In addition, he is also the Chairman of the LVMH executive committee.

+On 2 December 2025, Louis Vuitton CEO Pietro Beccari was appointed as the chief executive of LVMH's fashion division.